 In removing the government oversight, the Ford government may have cut down on the “red-tape,” but they have potentially created a very confusing situation for both employees and employers.
 These agreements are only going to become more common and with that, the unintended consequences could be very significant.

-Andrew Monkhouse is founder and managing partner of Monkhouse Law that specialises in employment law, human rights law, and disability insurance law.
+Author: Andrew Monkhouse is an employment lawyer, founder and managing partner of Monkhouse Law.
+We specialize in employment law, human rights law, and disability insurance law.